 A Celebration of Luke’s life will be held Friday, June 28, 2019 at St. James United Methodist Church, 16202 Bruce B Downs Blvd, at 3 pm with the Rev. Brian James officiating.

 Luke is survived by his parents, Jack and Sharon, his sister Erin Tighe and her husband Patrick , nieces Molly and Maggie, sister Emily Carlisle, foster niece Elyssa Morataya, and a gaggle of uncles, aunts, cousins, and many friends whose lives are forever changed by knowing and loving him, and by his adoring faithful border collie, Zoe Grace.

 Donations can be made in his memory to Metropolitan Ministries, 2002 N Florida Avenue, Tampa, FL (metromin.org) or National Alliance of Mental Illness (NAMI) at nami.org.

-To send flowers to the family of Luke Carlisle, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Luke Carlisle, please visit Tribute Store